Project leader: Anna Greka, M.D., Ph.D.

 Key collaborators: Eric Lander, Ph.D.

-Medullary cystic kidney disease (MCKD) type 1 is a rare disorder characterized by autosomal dominant inheritance of tubulo-interstitial kidney disease.
+MUC1 kidney disease (MKD, also known as ADTKD-MUC1, and formerly called MCKD1) is a rare disorder characterized by autosomal dominant inheritance of tubulo-interstitial kidney disease.
 Affected individuals develop a slow deterioration in kidney function usually commencing in the second to third decade of life and resulting in the need for dialysis or kidney transplantation approximately two decades later.